 Exclusive Video: Glashütte Original SeaQ - East: On-Track

 SeaQ West: On-Trail

-Anthony continues, “Shortly after that precipice, you take a dirt trail off the road that leads up a coastal ridgeline, overlooking the Pacific the entire way up to about 900 meters.
-It’s an incredible anomaly while climbing, as the view in front of you is an entirely undisturbed wilderness where you feel completely detached from the public, though if you look behind you, the silhouette of the San Francisco city skyscrapers is well within view.”
+Anthony continued: “Shortly after that precipice, you take a dirt trail off the road that leads up a coastal ridgeline, overlooking the Pacific the entire way up to about 900 meters.
+It’s an incredible anomaly while climbing, as the view in front of you is an entirely undisturbed wilderness where you feel completely detached from the public.
+Though if you look behind you, the silhouette of the San Francisco city skyscrapers is well within view.”